attltb/UFBL/README.md

 All of UFBL algorithms are also available at [YACCLAB](https://github.com/prittt/YACCLAB), so one can test the algorithms in their own system.
 Here is some results I got on my computers.

 The benchmark only uses images of 1-byte per pixel formats as inputs.
-Therefore, UFBL algorithms provided here contain additional step for 1 byte to 1 bit per pixel conversion.
+Therefore, UFBL algorithms provided here contain additional step for the 1 byte to 1 bit per pixel conversion.
 The *average* tests also consider the time for the conversion.
 On the other hand, when performing *average with steps* tests conversion time is ignored.

 The following charts show some results for *average with steps* tests I got on AMD Ryzen 3 2200G processor using [YACCLAB](https://github.com/prittt/YACCLAB).
-The algoritims in comparison are SAUF (Scan Array-based with Union Find, also known as two-scan), Spaghetti (state of the art when <a href="#BRTS">[1]</a> is published), and UFBL algorithms.
+The algoritims in comparison are SAUF (Scan Array-based with Union Find, also known as two-scan), Spaghetti (Spaghetti Labelling, state of the art at early 2021), and UFBL algorithms.
 Suffix XZ here means that `BTCPR_FM_NO_ZEROINIT` flag is setted.

 <table>
   <tr>